Govern clinical risk across private hospitals, insurers, and the NHS

 - Outcome measurement that drives improvement

-- Consultant integration across settings
+- Consultant integration across NHS and private settings

 UK Core FHIR R4